Marc-Solution/Mavera/README.md

 ### Added changes to the products cards

 The original idea for the products cards did not look so good when testing it.
-The product information text on the cards became very stretched out on the mobile and smartphone versions.
+The product information text on the cards became very stretched out on the mobile and tablet versions.
 I solved this by creating a popup modal with the product information text.
 Instead of having the product info text on the card there is a button that opens up a popup modal with the product information text.
-Each product have a popup modal with the product information text, a buy button that takes the user to the fictional facebook web shop, and a background image with a nature theme.
+Each product have a popup modal with the product information text, a button that takes the user to the shop page, and a background image with a nature theme.

-### Features added after mymentor sessions
+### Features added after my mentor sessions

 After going through the website with my mentor, he suggested that I should add a link to a webshop.
 He said that if this was a real company website, they could easily start a facebook and instagram webshop, and that I should add a links to the webshops.
 So I did that.